skylark-graphics/skylark-graphics-svg/README.md

 # skylark-uils-svg
-The skylark svg utility library
+The skylark svg utility library, in development.